UN agency to inspect Ukraine nuclear plant in urgent mission

 Underscoring the urgency, Ukraine and Russia again accused each other of shelling the wider region around the nuclear power plant, Europe’s largest, which was briefly knocked offline last week.
 The dangers are so high that officials have begun handing out anti-radiation iodine tablets to nearby residents.

-To avoid a disaster, IAEA Director-General Rafael Grossi has sought access for months to the Zaporizhzhia plant, which Russian forces have occupied and Ukrainian workers have operated since the early days of the six-month-old war.
+To avoid a disaster, IAEA Director-General Rafael Grossi has sought access for months to the Zaporizhzhia plant, which Russian forces have occupied since the early days of the six-month-old war.
+Ukrainian nuclear workers have operated the plant the whole time.

+“The day has come,” Grossi tweeted Monday, adding that the Vienna-based IAEA’s “Support and Assistance Mission … is now on its way.”

-The IAEA said in a statement that its team will “undertake urgent safeguards activities,” assess damage, determine the functionality of the plant’s safety and security systems, and evaluate the control room staff’s working conditions.
+The IAEA said that its team will “undertake urgent safeguards activities,” assess damage, determine the functionality of the plant’s safety and security systems and evaluate the control room staff’s working conditions.

 Ukraine’s nuclear energy agency, Energoatom, warned Monday of Russian attempts to cover up their military use of the plant.